 While in law school, Chelsea was awarded the James J. Manderino Award for Trial Advocacy by the Philadelphia Trial Lawyers Association as well as Widener University Delaware Law School’s Trial Advocacy Certificate and Criminal Law Certificate, both with honors.
 Upon graduation, she earned Widener University Delaware Law School’s Public Interest Pro Bono Distinction for her work at the U.S. Probation and Pretrial Services, United States District Court, District of Delaware office.
 Chelsea also gained valuable experience in law school while interning for the Honorable Mark I. Bernstein formerly of the Philadelphia County Court of Common Pleas and the Honorable William R. Carpenter of the Montgomery County Court of Common Pleas.

 Chelsea graduated cum laude from West Chester University of Pennsylvania where she received her degree in Psychology.
 Prior to attending law school, Chelsea was employed as a behavioral therapist, working with children on the autism spectrum.
-Chelsea lives in Ambler with her husband, Christian, and enjoys hiking, reading and traveling.
-Chelsea is also a proud volunteer with the New Americans Campaign.
+She enjoys hiking, reading, and traveling and is a proud volunteer with the New Americans Campaign.